 Something you'll look back on in years to come, long after the video has been lost and the photos have faded.
 Shamwari Private Game Reserve wants you to experience, learn and enjoy the very best that African wildlife viewing can offer.
 To achieve this goal, the staff at Shamwari Private Game Reserve have brought together the best that the area has to offer.

-There is great game viewing, of course, but Shamwari Private Game Reserve also provides modern vehicles converted into open game viewing vehicles.
+There is great malaria-free safari game viewing, of course, but Shamwari Private Game Reserve also provides modern vehicles converted into open game viewing vehicles.
 Each vehicle has a trained ranger who will increase your enjoyment with his extensive knowledge of both the flora and fauna.

 Shamwari Private Game Reserve rangers are in 2-way communication with each other at all times, so on any day they know where the game is, and how to find the elusive animals such as the rare Black Rhino.
 Game viewing is carried out in the morning and evening, where you are driven in your open vehicle over the rolling hills and valleys.